Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>
 </br>

-After creationg the file deploy it and run (best practise)
+After creation of the file deploy it and run (best practice)

 #### if you find cds-serve in package.json - it takes care automatically this is new feature from 2024
 #### (service creation - no need to deploy, DB and View creation need to deploy) - if you find cds-serve in package.json
-#### (instead if you find cds watch) then it takes care automatically
+#### (instead if you find CDS watch) then it takes care automatically

 <img src="./files/capmd4-2.png" >
 </br>
 </br>

-Now run the applicaiton through terminal and test it as shown below (i didnt deploy) i just run it works
+Now run the application through terminal and test it as shown below (i didn't deploy) i just run it works
 </br>
 <img src="./files/capmd4-3.png" >
 </br>